OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

     Go to your XING settings Opt in to tracking on XING As a non-member these changes only apply in the browser you're currently using.
 *   Opt in to tracking on XING events Your changes only apply in the browser you're currently using.
-*   Opt in to tracking on kununu Your changes only apply in the browser you're currently using.
+*   Opt in to tracking on kununu and kununu engage Your changes only apply in the browser you're currently using.

-Opting out applies to the following tracking technologies:
+Opting out applies to the following tracking technologies: Google

-Google
 More information is available here

 Bing

 More information is available here

 Criteo

 More information is available here

 LinkedIn

 More information is available here

 Facebook Pixel